Nextiva / Blog / VoIP

 6. Remote-friendly – Use your phone service wherever you work.
 No technical setup is necessary if you work from home.

-VoIP desk phones aren’t expensive; you can even get them free from your phone service provider.
+Desk phones aren’t expensive; you can even get them free from your VoIP service provider.
 Plus, they often include a mobile app you can use on your desktop or mobile device to make calls instead of using a traditional handset.

 Disadvantages of VoIP